ah96/esterel-plan-generator/README.md

 | **Verification** | Timing bounds on edges allow formal checking of whether a partially-executed plan can still meet its deadlines |
 | **Visualisation** | The graph gives a human-readable view of causal and temporal structure that a flat schedule cannot |

-### Relationship to ROSPlan

-ROSPlan's C++ class `PDDLEsterelPlanParser` builds this graph from three ROS Knowledge Base services.
-This toolkit reproduces the same algorithm in pure Python, producing byte-compatible output with no ROS dependency.
 ---

 ## Repository Structure